rdichev/Java-Introduction/lectures/advanced/20-http/Lecture.md

 ## HTTPS overview

 The **S** in HTTPS stands for **secure**.
 HTTPS uses TLS (or SSL) to encrypt the data transferred by the two parties.
-This way HTTPS solves the following problems:
+This way HTTPS guarantees that data send between the two parties can't be tampered with or spied on.

 ![http_vs_https](assets/http_vs_https.svg)